-- An individual person who is the mind behind the creation of the software will be the owner of the computer programme
+- An individual person who is the mind behind the creation of the software will be the owner of the computer program

-- In the case of two or more people joined together to create it, joint authorship can be claimed
+- In the case of two or more people joining together to create it, joint authorship can be claimed

 - Additionally, in case any employee of the company or business designs any software in the course of employment, then in the absence of any agreement to the contrary, the employer will be the author of the software